even13/bookmark/README.md

 So I can keep track of interesting stuff
 I want to be able to see a list of bookmarks

+As a User
+So I can add a bookmark for an interesting site
+I want to be able to add that bookmark to my list

+As a User
+So I can remove a bookmark I no longer find interesting
+I want to be able to delete that bookmark from my list

 LIST | BOOKMARK
 ----- | --------
 -add_bookmark | -@url / -@name / -@description